Ireland

 The routes have been put together to take in points of interest, views and, as far as possible, quiet roads and cyclepaths.

-Although this trip mainly follows quiet country roads and tracks you will meet busier roads, particularly in and out of the towns and villages so this route is best suited to riders confident in some traffic.
+Although this trip mainly follows quiet country roads and tracks you will meet busier roads, particularly in and out of the towns and villages.
+You’ll be riding on the N70 on day 5 from Caherciveen to Sneem which can get busy with traffic, so we’d recommend leaving early to avoid the busier times of the day.
+This route is best suited to riders confident in some traffic.

-The riding is generally undulating, but you can expect some climbs, particularly in the second half of the holiday.
+The riding is generally undulating, but you can expect some climbs, particularly on day 5 on the Coomaskista climb and throughout the second half of the holiday.

-Although the tour is mostly on tarmac surfaces we’d recommend a hybrid bike for this tour as some of the most quiet roads and tracks can be uneven with broken tarmac in places.
+Although the tour is mostly on tarmac surfaces, we’d recommend a hybrid bike for this tour as some of the roads and tracks can be uneven with broken tarmac in places.

 An e-bike would be a great option, and highly recommended, for those looking for a boost up those tougher climbs in the second half of the holiday.
 For more information about riding an electric bike on our holidays please click here